-Amounts in EUR Micro Small Medium-sized Large Total assets ≤ 350 thousand ≤ 6 million ≤ 20 million > 20 million Net turnover ≤ 700 thousand ≤ 12 million ≤ 40 million > 40 million Average number of employees < 10 < 50 < 250 ≥ 250

-^{} and not a micro entity
+Amounts in EUR Micro-sized Small Medium-sized Large Total assets ≤ 350 thousand ≤ 6 million ≤ 20 million > 20 million Net turnover ≤ 700 thousand ≤ 12 million ≤ 40 million > 40 million Average number of employees < 10 < 50 < 250 ≥ 250 and not a micro-sized entity and not a micro-sized or small entity on a historical cost basis

-An entity is classified in a particular category (micro, small, medium-sized or large) if it meets at least two of the three criteria for that category on two consecutive balance sheet dates.
+An entity is classified in a particular category (micro-sized, small, medium-sized or large) if it meets at least two of the three criteria for that category on two consecutive balance sheet dates.
 The size of the entity calculated at the end of the first financial year is decisive for the classification of the first and second financial year.
 Please note that the quantitative size criteria may be subject to change (article 398-4 NCC).